Fuzzy Match Tool

 - Generate Keys Only: All records are returned with the generated keys as an additional field.
 No matching takes place.

-For additional information regarding Fuzzy Match use, see the Fuzzy Match FAQ.
+For additional information regarding Fuzzy Match use, visit the Fuzzy Match FAQ.